ryanramage/factory-fun/README.md

   - more than one processing unit makes it a parallel step.

   processing units
+   - a unit type?
    - min/max number of inventory the unit can allow at once
+   - provide or calculate an ETA
    - apply effort on inventory. effort has a cost and progresses inventory as a percentage.
    - bi-products (usually waste) can be measured for each applied effort and thus can also be rate measured
    - mistakes/failures in processing come out as defects